 The Youth Council comprises 30 senior pupils from De Vlinderboom primary school in Amsterdam.
 Some of the tips they gave for our new office building were:

 - Make sure to have large windows to let daylight in.
 They also inspire confidence, because everyone can look inside.

 - Hoist the three flags of DNB, the Netherlands and Europe, to show that these are important.

 - Vegetable gardens look really nice, and when school classes visit, they will notice that DNB cares for the environment.

 Watch this video in Dutch to get an impression.

-Everyone benefits from having a Youth Council: children have the opportunity to think more about the world around them, decision makers can discover new approaches to problems, and teachers can become inspired by the children's creative thinking.
-To set up the Youth Council, DNB received support from the Missing Chapter Foundation , a partner of Unicef Netherlands.
-The aim of both organisations is to ensure that children have an equal voice in the decisions that affect them, now and in the future.
+Everyone benefits from having a Youth Council: children get the opportunity to have a say in what happens in the world around them, decision makers discover new approaches to problems, and teachers are inspired by the children's creative thinking.
+When setting up the Youth Council, DNB received support from the Missing Chapter Foundation , a partner of Unicef Netherlands.
+The two organisations aim to ensure that children have an equal voice in the decisions that affect them, now and in the future.